 Online application.
-Through the Common Application Program on the American Association of Physicists in Medicine (AAPM) website, complete the online application and select Mayo Clinic in Arizona as one of your choices.
+Through the Medical Physics Residency Application Program (MP-RAP) on the American Association of Physicists in Medicine (AAPM) website, complete the online application and select Mayo Clinic in Arizona as one of your choices.

 Mayo Clinic in Arizona is participating in the Medical Physics Matching Program (MedPhys Match), which is administered by National Matching Services.
 Our match code is 10411.
 Candidates must register for the MedPhys Match.